Ray-Sun/api-test-wg/README.md

 npm test

 ```
-if You want get a html report, please run:
+if you want get a html report, please run:
 ``` shell

 npm run test-r